EPR Textiles What you need to know

 As part of the EU’s accelerated push toward a circular and accountable textile sector, EPR legislation is advancing fast.
 Mandatory compliance obligations are being introduced across Member States, impacting producers, importers, retailers, and marketplace operators.

-For large organisations managing complex international supply chains, this shift demands urgent attention.
+For large organisations managing complex international supply chains, this shift to a more circular operation demands urgent attention.
 Here’s how the EU Textile EPR timeline is unfolding and what your business needs to prepare for.

-Producers report data and pay into EPR systems
+Producers report and organise collection of data and pay into EPR systems

 How do I get my business Textiles EPR-ready?

-Follow our 6 step guide to get your organisation fully EPR-ready:
+Follow our 6 step guide to get your organisation fully Textiles EPR-ready:

-1) Assess your obligations: Know where and when you’ll be obligated under EPR legislation
+1) Assess your obligations: Know where and when you’ll be obligated under Textiles EPR legislation

-2) Setup data systems: Have systems in place to collect and manage your data
+2) Setup data systems: Have systems in place for the collection and management of your data

 3) Budget: Understand what your fees will be to allow accurate budgeting